auth0/docs/articles/quickstart/native/wpf-winforms/01-login.md

 ![](/media/articles/native-platforms/wpf-winforms/wpf-winforms-step1.png)

-This will load Lock into a web view.
-If you want to customize Lock you need to enable the [Custom Login Page](${manage_url}/#/login_page) from your hosted pages.
-Please refer to [Lock documentation](/libraries/lock) for available options.
+This will load the Auth0 login page into a web view.
+You can learn how to customize the login page in [this document](/hosted-pages/login#how-to-customize-your-login-page).

-## Accessing the User's Information
+## Handle Authentication Tokens

 The returned login result will indicate whether authentication was successful, and if so contain the tokens and claims of the user.